Memories in Orbit: A Journey Through Time and Space

 • We remember, commemorate & honor all those Tutsi who died in shame!
 They didn’t choose to be born the way they were born.
 May they rest in Eternal Peace with you Jesus, until we will see them again, in a life that knows no sorrow or pain!

-• God, we pray for Your comfort and love wrapped around every Rwandan genocide survivor.
-Please Lord, give each and every one hope, endurance, strength, prosperity, courage, a voice, healing, ability to forgive.
+• God, we pray for Your comfort and love wrapped around every survivor.
+Please, Lord, give each and every hope, endurance, strength, prosperity, courage, a voice, healing, ability to forgive.
 You alone can heal the brokenhearted and bind up their wounds.

 • We remember & pray for those left vulnerable—widows, orphans, women who were raped and left with pregnancies and diseases, and those inflicted with physical scars that bring emotional trauma and recurring nightmares.

 • We remember those who were not a target but chose to hide Tutsi, risking their lives.
-They are heroes of our survival stories!
+They are the heroes of our survival stories!

-• We pray for the leaders of Rwanda, the president, and everyone around him: for wisdom to lead the country with justice and fairness, and continue to move Rwanda forward.
+• We pray for the leaders of Rwanda, the president, and everyone around him: for wisdom to lead the country with justice and fairness and continue to move Rwanda forward.

 • We pray for peace over Rwanda; and for genocide perpetrators that themselves will receive forgiveness, come to know the Lord, and repent.
-That we will leave vengeance to God, as it is written that vengeance belongs to Him, He will repay.
+We will leave vengeance to God, as it is written that vengeance belongs to Him, and He will repay.

 • We thank you Jesus for the unity, renewal, and healing, progress, prosperity, that has been bestowed upon Rwanda and her people.
 Amen!